apache/druid/docs/querying/sql-window-functions.md

 In this example, the dataset is filtered for a single day, therefore the window function results represent the total activity for the day, for the `user` and for the `channel` respectively.

 This type of result helps you analyze the impact of an individual user's hourly activity:
-- the impact to the channel by comparing hourly_user_changes to total_channel_changes
+- the impact to the channel by comparing `hourly_user_changes` to `total_channel_changes`
-- the impact of each user over the channel by total_user_changes to total_channel_changes
+- the impact of each user over the channel by total_user_changes to `total_channel_changes`
-- the progress of each user's inidividal activity by comparing hourly_user_changes to total_user_changes
+- the progress of each user's inidividal activity by comparing `hourly_user_changes` to `total_user_changes`

 ### Window frames

 You can use window frames to limit the set of rows used for the windowed aggregation.
 The general syntax is:

-window funtion
+window function
 OVER (
         [ PARTITION BY partition expression] ORDER BY order expression [ROWS, RANGE] BETWEEN range start AND range end )

 ROWS AND RANGE accept the following values  start and end :
-- UNBOUND PRECEDING - from the beggining of the partition as order by the order expression
+- UNBOUND PRECEEDING - from the beggining of the partition as order by the order expression
-- N ROWS PRECEDING - N rows before the current row as ordered by the order expression
+- N ROWS PRECEEDING - N rows before the current row as ordered by the order expression
 - CURRENT ROW - the current row
 - N ROWS FOLLOWING - N rows after the current row as ordered by the order expression UNBOUNDED FOLLOWING - to the end of the partition as ordered by the order expression

-The following query uses a few differnt window frames to calculate overall activity by channel:
+The following query uses a few different window frames to calculate overall activity by channel:

 ```sql
 SELECT